marnelfr/udemy.react/README.md

 **All "things" used in the effect function must be added if those "things" could change because the component (or some parent component) re-rendered.**

-**It's also very important to pass specific properties instead of the entire object as a dependency because this may make our useEffect to rerun our function everytime only one property of the given object changes**
+**It's also very important to pass specific properties instead of an entire object as a dependency because this may make our useEffect to rerun our function everytime only one property of the given object changes**

 ### Mount and didUnmount events
 **A function F** provided to ```useEffet()``` runs at least once: when the component is mounted in the DOM.\
 Without a second argument, the function is run everytime the component is rendered.\
 But with an empty array as dependencies, it never runs again after the first time.\
-**The function F** can return another **function B** that's run first each time the function F**should be run again**: not the first time.
+**The function F** can return another **function B** that's run first each time the function **F should be run again**: not the first time.
 With an empty array as dependencies, the **function B** only run when the component is unmounted from the DOM.

 ### Debouncing with useEffet